jgollub1/beautiful-jekyll/transciptions.md

 title: Transcriptions
 ---

 Musical transcription is the process of translating sounds into notation.
 It involves taking a recording you like and figuring out what's going on with nothing but your ears and instrument.
-Over the past few years, I have found it extremely gratifying to return to tunes I've listened to for years and produced lead sheets for them.
+Over the past few years, I have found enjoyed returning to tunes I've listened to for years and producing lead sheets for them.
+It's a big effort, but you learn more about music and yourself each time.
 The journey continues...

 Microcosm for Two (Jonathan Kreisberg)
 Link C Bb